Lost In Istanbul HomepageLost In Istanbul Logo

 How much does a metro ride cost in Istanbul?

 A standard ride costs ₺42 with an Istanbulkart.
 Cash is not accepted on the metro.
-Some stations accept contactless credit cards, but an Istanbulkart is recommended for seamless travel.
+Some stations accept contactless credit cards, but an Istanbulkart is recommended for easy travel.

 How do I get from Istanbul Airport to Taksim by metro?